+2.4 relevant context in 1940.
+Undoubtedly, that is what it meant when Congress enacted the predecessor to § 1126(e) in 1938.
+It did not matter that the motive was not ulterior to that of a creditor simply qua creditor, if the motive was only appropriate for a creditor in another class than the class whose vote was being dominated.
 That was the same meaning understood for "good faith" when the Code and § 1126(e) was adopted in 1978.
-That was the meaning understood by the leading authority at the time, Colliers on Bankruptcy: "The test, then, seems to be whether or not those sought to be disquqalified have some 'ulterior' reason for their action which looks to some special advantage or increment to be gained thereby."57 And that understanding was explicitly understood by Congress when it enacted § 1126(e) of the Bankruptcy Code.
+That was the meaning understood by the leading authority at the time, Collier on Bankruptcy: "The test, then, seems to be whether or not those sought to be disqualified have some 'ulterior' reason for their action which looks to some special advantage or increment to be gained thereby."
+And that understanding was explicitly understood by Congress when it enacted § 1126(e) of the Bankruptcy Code.
 As originally drafted, § 1126(e) specifically provided that the court could designate the votes of any claims whose holder had a conflict of interest.
-58 That explicit reference to a conflict of interest was eventually deleted because it was regarded as redundant.
-59 As passed, § 1126(e) expanded on previous versions with the inclusion of a vote solicitation standard, but it still retained its core function of its predecessors by allowing courts to designate votes cast in support of a motive ulterior to the interests of the other members of the class.
+That explicit reference to a conflict of interest was eventually deleted because it was regarded as redundant.
+As passed, § 1126(e) expanded on previous versions with the inclusion of a vote solicitation standard, but it still retained its core function of its predecessors by allowing courts to designate votes cast in support of a motive ulterior to the interests of the other members of the class.
 If "ulterior motive" is understood in the context of the history of its use as a definition of good faith for purposes of §§ 203 and 1126(e), the disqualifying "ulterior motive" exists whenever a party is motivated by interests that are not common to the class of votes that it seeks to dominate, even if that motive may be entirely appropriate in light of the party's other interests, even interests that are appropriate to its role and capacity in the case.
 On that analysis, the result in Figter clearly would have been different.
-A secured creditor who purchases unsecured claims, when that secured creditor has no unsecured claim of its own because it is oversecured, clearly has an ulterior motive.
-Its motive, as recognized by the Figter opinion, was to dominate the unsecured creditor class vote solely in order to protect its interests as a secured creditor - an interest not shared or common to the other members of the unsecured creditor class.
-Justice Douglas would have had no problem identifying that as an ulterior motive that equates with bad 59 124 Cong.
-Rec.
-S17420 (daily ed.
-Oct.
-6, 1978)(statement of Sen. DeConcini).
+A secured creditor who purchases unsecured claims, 58 COLLIER ON BANKRUPTCY, supra note 30, at 1676.